Investment Policy Statement (IPS)

 Individual investors benefit from the same structure.

 An Investment Policy Statement is the core of a structured investing system.
-NordicFile frameworks are built around documented decision processes.

 Building an IPS is one step.
 Applying it consistently is what creates results.

-NordicFile templates turn policy into daily and monthly execution.
+NordicFile templates turn policy into repeatable execution.

-Final Thought
+Final thought

 An Investment Policy Statement does not guarantee success.